sagebind/isahc/README.md

 - `static-curl`: Use a bundled libcurl version and statically link to it.
 Enabled by default.
 - `middleware-api`: Enable the new middleware API.
 Unstable until the API is finalized.
 This an unstable feature whose interface may change between patch releases.

+## Project goals

+- Create an ergonomic and innovative HTTP client API that is easy for beginners to use, and flexible for advanced uses.
+- Provide a high-level wrapper around libcurl.
+- Maintain a lightweight dependency tree and small binary footprint.
+- Provide additional client features that may be optionally compiled in.

+Non-goals:

+- Support for protocols other than HTTP.
+- Alternative engines besides libcurl.
+Other projects are better suited for this.

 ## License

 This project's source code and documentation is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.